Renewable energy in Finland: Heat and power

-Finland is among the leading countries in the use of biomass in energy production: the share of bioenergy is 20% of all primary energy consumption and, therefore, the second highest in the EU after Latvia.
-The high share of biomass in Finnish energy production is explained by the large forest resources of the country and a highly developed wood and paper industry.
-Most of the country (68%) is covered by boreal coniferous forests.
-The wood and paper industry accounts for nearly two thirds of all industrial energy consumption but it is also a major producer of renewable energy.
-Most liquid and solid industrial wood residues are recycled into energy production, which accounts for 20% of Finnish primary energy use.
-Thus, the wood and paper industry is for large part energy independent.

-Over time, the volume of industrial biomass energy has increased in the industrial use.
-As the energy consumption has increased, the share of renewables has stayed constant.
-However, simultaneously the use of non-renewable energy has grown about 20%.
-In comparison, in Germany the non-RE source of electricity grew only 2% (1990–2005).
+Bioenergy, closely associated with Finland's forestry and forest industry, plays a significant role in the country's renewable energy portfolio.
+Wood-based fuels, derived from forest industry by-products such as black liquor, bark, sawdust, and industrial wood residues, along with biomass from logging operations, have constituted approximately one quarter of Finland's energy consumption in recent years.
+By 2022, these fuels accounted for nearly 29 percent of the total energy consumption, establishing wood fuels as the predominant energy source in Finland.

 Biomass is widely used as a fuel in electricity production, CHP plants and district heating, often mixed with other fuels, especially peat.
 In fact, Finland is among the world leaders in the use of CHP.
 Both renewable and fossil fuels are used.
 The world's largest bio power plant with a capacity of 265 MW is situated in Jakobstad in Finland.
 Wood is also used directly for heating.
 In total around 6 million m3 or 50 PJ of firewood are used annually for space heating.
 There are also dedicated boilers that burn wood chips or pellets.
 Fuel oil fired heating can be converted to use pellets, which has been estimated to have a potential of 25 PJ/a.

 Agricultural biomass production takes place on a modest scale.
 Annually around 6000 tons of straw is used as a fuel, while theoretically a maximum of 1.8 million tons could be used.
 Furthermore, turnip rape is cultivated on about 860 hectares mainly for lubrication oil and diesel oil production.
 Finally, there is some interest in the possibility of growing reed canary grass for use as a fuel.
 Some tests have been carried out in its use in multifuel boilers and as a raw material for pellets.

 Finland uses insignificant wood pellet quantities for thermal energy production.
 In Sweden and Denmark active energy politics with significant taxation of fossil energy has encouraged an early development of the pellet market.
 This development has taken place much faster than in Finland where economic incentives are missing, and competing sources of energy are cheap.

 Pellet production was 192,000 tons (2005).
 Pellet consumption was 55,000 t (2005), 47,000 t (2004), 39,000 t (2003), 24,000 t (2002) ja 15,000 t (2001).
 The pellets are mainly exported.
 Finland has no binding objectives for pellet use promotion.